 Sixth Form entry requirements, including GCSE Psychology at grade 6, if taken, otherwise GCSE English Language or Literature at grade 6 plus GCSE Mathematics and a science at grade 6.

-This is a new two year A Level qualification offering an engaging and effective introduction to Psychology.
-You will learn the fundamentals of the subject and develop skills valued by Higher Education and employers, including critical analysis, independent thinking and research.
 Psychology has links with many disciplines including biological, computer and forensic science as well as humanities such as philosophy, anthropology and even literature.
 It involves study of theory, empirical evidence and practical applications.
 This mix of disciplines helps to make psychology such a fascinating subject.
 If you wish to become a psychologist, therapist or mental health worker, this A Level is of direct value.
 However, there are many careers that you can go into following a degree in psychology including law, management or education.